anubhavsrivastava/axios-data-unpacker/README.md

 # axios-data-unpacker

-Unpacks axios based HTTP responses so that you worry about important data only
+Axios middleware that unpacks HTTP responses so that you can focus on actual response